DavidovDav/Apples-Project/README.md

 5. Scripting: Bash
 6. Operating System: Linux Ubuntu

-Apples Project runs a website that display "Hello World!" and shows the number of apples stored in a database.

 ## Running the Server Step by Step:
 1. Clone the repository from GitHub.
 2. Run the command '<sup> bash ./install-docker.sh </sup>'.
 This script will install docker and docker-compose for building and running the environment.
-3. Then run the command '<sup> bash start.sh </sup>'.
+3. Then run the command '<sup> bash ./start.sh </sup>'.
 This script will initiate the process of building and running the environment.

 Once the architecture is up and running, you can access the website at the following URL: http://paste-here-your-pc-ip:80